Senior Full Stack C# / .Net Developer - Remote - R800k per annum at e-Merge IT Recruitment - IT-Online

 - Relevant tertiary qualification in Engineering or Computer Science

-Reference Number for this position is BV53909 which is a Remote position offering a cost to company salary of R800k per annum negotiable on experience and ability.
+Reference Number for this position is BV53909 which is a permanent position based Remotely offering a cost to company salary of R800k PA negotiable on experience and ability.
 Contact Bianca on [Email Address Removed] or call her on [Phone Number Removed]; to discuss this and other opportunities.

 Are you ready for a change of scenery?
 The e-Merge IT recruitment is a specialist niche recruitment agency.
 We offer our candidates options so that we can successfully place the right developers with the right companies in the right roles.
 Check out the e-Merge website [URL Removed] for more great positions.